Please Note

 1. Introduction of Residency Requirements

-If claiming through a grandparent, applicants must have resided in Italy for at least three years before submitting the application.
+Now: If claiming through a grandparent who did not exclusively hold Italian citizenship at the time of their claim or death (if already deceased), applicants must have resided in Italy for at least 2 years before submitting the application.

 2. Stricter Lineage Criteria